developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/faq/index.md

 ### Q: Zebra APIs appear to offer limited fault tolerance.
 How can my app adapt to this?

 A: Retry the API command or gracefully exit the app.
 The exception handling code snippet below also might be helpful:
-`MORE INFO NEEDED FROM ENGINEERING`

 		catch (ScannerException ex)
             {
                 Log.d("EMDK Exception", ex.StackTrace);

-                // Check if the failure is recovarable within the application if (ex.Result == ScannerResults.Failure ||
+                // Check if the failure is recoverable within the application if (ex.Result == ScannerResults.Failure ||
                     ex.Result == ScannerResults.ScannerNotEnabled ||
                     ex.Result == ScannerResults.ScannerNotConnected ||